BlakeGardner/php-mac-address/README.md

 MAC_Address::set_fake_mac_address('eth0', '00:E4:01:2C:79:DA');
 ```

 For more see the example.php file.
+You can run the example on the command line
+as root. `php example.php`

+##Planned Features

+  * List all interfaces on the system
+  * OS detection
+  * Suppress errors on the command line